Family Life Education

 Topic: Caught in the Middle

-Discussing parents’ behaviours and mixed messages
+Discussing parents’ behaviors and mixed messages

 Snack: To be determined